Power of 10 (American game show): Notable American contestants

 Jamie Sadler, a 19-year-old Upper Montclair, New Jersey pre-med student at the University of Florida, was the first contestant to earn the right to play for money on the game show and won $1,000,000 (to be paid as a ten-year annuity).
 This made him the youngest person to ever win $1 million on a quiz show or game show (the second youngest was David Goodman on Who Wants to Be a Millionaire).
 Sadler accomplished this distinction by giving a range of 23% to 33% for the question, "What percentage of women consider themselves feminists?"
 Though given the chance to win the $10,000,000 grand prize, he declined to lock in a guess for the exact percentage within that range.
 Instead, he quit the game and kept his $1 million prize.
 Subsequently, with no risk involved, he informally guessed 24%.
 The correct answer was 29%.
 This marks the first time CBS has ever awarded a $1 million prize on a studio game show (as opposed to the network's reality game shows like Survivor and The Amazing Race), and marks the first time an American game show has given away a million dollars to the very first contestant on its first episode (this record would be broken nine years later when a married couple won $1,300,010 on the first episode of The Wall).
 On the show, Carey claimed that neither he nor the show's producers believed anyone would reach the $10,000,000 question so early in the show's run.
 As a result, Carey claimed that they were unprepared for its actual occurrence, but that he would "wing it".

 Big Brother 8 contestants Daniele Donato and Amber Siyavus won the opportunity to appear on the show following a Power of Veto Challenge on Big Brother.
 The pair were taken out of the house to compete and returned to the house following filming.
 Amber won in the opening round and made it to the $100,000 question but answered incorrectly and left with $1,000.

 Contestant Matt Hoffman, who later went on compete on Big Brother 12, didn't make it past the first round.

-On the episode that aired on January 2, 2008, two contestants that made it to the money round and each won nothing in the same episode for the first time.
+On the episode that aired on January 2, 2008, two contestants made it to the money round and each won nothing in the same episode for the first time.